wassimhaimoudi/DragonRepeller/README.md

 5. Submit a pull request.

 ---

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Note: This project is only made for educational purposes.